marcelpatrick/IsaacLab-basic-tutorials/README.md

 - On the folder structure on the left, navigate to the isaaclab project or tutorial you want to run
 - click the "run python file" button on VS code.

-# Understanding the Code:
+# Standard Functions
+- Standard functions that appear in most IsaacLab code scripts

+## 0. Argparse
+- Defines which command-line inputs the device can receive to support customized ways to run the simulation. eg ``--headless``, ``--device cpu, --device gpu``
+- Has to be run before any imports

+## 0. AppLauncher()
+- Launches the simulation handling command line args

+## 1. Design_scene()
+- Spawns primitives (objects) in the scene using func() and ObjectCfg
+#### 1.1. func():
+- spawn the objects in the scene based on their config files
+#### 1.2.
+ObjectCfg: RigidObjectCfg(), DeformableObjectCfg()...
+- Assets' config files with their standard configurations.

+## 2. run_simulator()
-- More information is passed in the commented lines inside code snippets.
+- A specific service in the code that runs and controls the simulation

-## tutorials\00_sim: project folder

-### 1- ```create_empty.py```:
+## 3. main()
+- Triggers the whole program defined by the Python script, owns the overall program flow.
+- calls design_scene() and run_simulator()

+# tutorials\00_sim: create_empty.py

+## 0. Argparse and AppLauncher
 - Defines the Argparser and launches the app with AppLauncher function
-- Argparser Defines which extra arguments can be used to customize how to launch the simulation
-- Applauncher is a wrapper function that makes it easier to launch the simulation and handle configs with command line args
-- Argparser Prepares the code to receive arguments from users typing commands in a CLI such as ``app.py --headless`` and which arguments it accepts.
+- Standard setup sequence for every Isaac Lab script.
+Initializes the simulation environment.

 ```python
 # create argparser